ChinmayBhansali/PokeMasters/README.md

 You can walk on the map, find new Pokémon, fight with them, catch them, visit the *PokéCenter*, etc.

 But since this is not the full version of the game, there are limitations to what you can do in this game.
-For example, your gameplay to a certain number of Pokémon, and your Pokémon will not evolve.
+For example, your gameplay to a certain number of Pokémon, and your Pokémon will not level up.
 Also, you will be able to save and reload your gameplay, and also create new ones or delete previous ones.

 We hope you enjoy this game!

 In this game:
-- as a player, I want to be able to move through the different areas of the map
 - as a player, I want to be able to choose my starter Pokémon
 - as a player, I want to be able to catch Pokémon
 - as a player, I want to be able to battle other Pokémon with my own